riffomonas/RR_R25_2014/research_plan.md

     documentation

 * Activities:
-  * Case study 1: Describe a postdoc performing a statistical analysis in Excel/Minitab.
-New data comes in, now what?
-  * Case study 2: A technician in the lab created a spreadsheet that allows you to input the DNA concentration for a sample and tells you the amount of DNA to mix with an amount of H20 to get a 10 ng/ul solution.
-You want a 5 ng/ul solution and go to look at the forumla and can't figure it out.
-Now what?
+  * Case study 1: The prospect of taping screen shots, print outs, command line argruments into a paper-based notebook
+  * Case study 2: You, 3 months from now, are your most important collaborator.
   * Presentation: Define literate programming; introduce wikis, IPython notebooks, and knitr-based documents; differentiate between these options
   * Go explore: have participants look at good and bad examples from published papers; have them point out strengths and weaknesses
   * Get input: How do the participants rank the options in terms of ease of use, reproducibility, usability, and ability to riff off of?
+  * Demonstration: learning markdown (cook book)
+  * Activity: Format an unformatted document
+  * Case study 3: The time stamps on my files are a mess, how and when did they get like this?!
+  * Demonstration: learning git (cook book)
+  * Activity: Using git to track changes in formatting

-Continuum of reproducibility -> document electronically what you've done with versioning to a fully executable paper
+  * Case study 4: Continuum of reproducibility -> document electronically what you've done vs. a fully executable paper
+  * Extend: take the most recently published paper in your lab and write a document describing how a figure was generated

 * Assessment:
+  *